Team Dynamics, Mechanics & Communications is divided into what teams do (meetings, process) and how they do it (decision making).

-Horizontal communication is the information transmission between persons having the same level of position in an organization.
-Particularly, It helps to share ideas, suggestions, and attitudes between peers and colleagues.
+Horizontal communication is the information transmission between persons with the same position level in an organization.
+Particularly, it helps to share ideas, suggestions, and attitudes between peers and colleagues.
 It may also increase job satisfaction and motivation by creating more employee empowerment in communication.

 Team Communication Videos

-At it’s best, a team meeting is a way to ensure the staff and management teams are aligned.
-Team meetings should be reviewed in terms of process, results, and relationships.
+At its best, a team meeting is a way to ensure the staff and management teams are aligned.
+Team meetings should be reviewed regarding processes, results, and relationships.
 However, team meeting needs a logical structure for many reasons, including time management.

 Following are the guidelines for productive team meetings:

-- Create meeting agenda and circulate to stakeholders in advance
+- Create meeting agenda and circulate it to stakeholders in advance.

 - Monitor team participation, conflict resolution, and problem-solving process.

-- Finish the meeting on time and finally, circulate the minutes of the meeting to all the attendees.
+- Finish the meeting on time and, finally, circulate the meeting minutes to all the attendees.

-No organization can consistently succeed in any market without quality decision making.
-Teams are particularly effective in problem-solving if they comprise of people with complementary skills.
-Below are the different types of decision making.
+No organization can consistently succeed in any market without quality decision-making.
+Teams are particularly effective in problem-solving if they comprise people with complementary skills.
+Below are the different types of decision-making.